Summer Small Porch And Patio Ideas

 Let’s talk about small summer porch and patio decorating ideas.
-Welcome to my summer tour.
-Early summer is a splendid time to take a little walk around our home and see it when things are just starting to bloom!
+Early summer is a splendid time to take a little walk around our home and see things are just starting to bloom!
 I can’t wait to show your our patio because I have never shared it before!

 Now, let’s start this tour at our front door.
 As neutral and serene as the inside of our home the outside is bright and colorful!

 Tanglewood is our fourth home.
 We moved here 18 months ago from our beloved StoneGable.
 Some people call it downsizing but I like to call it what my friend Lory at Designthusiam calls it Rightsizing!
 Tanglewood is just right for our empty-nesting lifestyle!